Moving truck rental guide

-- If you are moving during a holiday, you should schedule and pick up your rental a day or tow in advance.
+- If you are moving during a holiday, you should schedule and pick up your rental a day or two in advance.

 - The beginning and end of every month are the busiest for moving and truck rental companies.
 If you can, choose the middle of the month.

 Choosing a rental company

 Choosing the moving truck rental company is quite important.
 There are many truck rental companies, but some of the most familiar once are Penske, Budget and U-Haul.
 Some car rental companies also offer large moving vans for rent.
 Pick a few and call them to find out more about their rental options and prices.
 Also look for smaller local rental companies in your town.
 Pick the city of your destination from our database and you will see long lists with moving companies to select from.
 Here is what to know:

 - Check what type of vans they’ll have available for your move dates.